Cardi B Doesn’t Regret Nicki Minaj Fight At NYFW

-This weekend saw the culmination of a rap beef that had been brewing for the past year, with Cardi B and Nicki Minaj finally confronting each at an after-party during New York Fashion Week other after plenty of subtle and not-so-subtle shots at each other as well as a musical collaboration.
+This weekend saw the culmination of a rap beef that had been brewing for the past year, with Cardi B and Nicki Minaj finally confronting each at an after-party during New York Fashion Week after plenty of subtle and not-so-subtle shots at each other as well as a musical collaboration.
 With a few days of distance from the fracas, sources close to Cardi have revealed that the “Bodak Yellow” rapper has no regrets about the situation and if placed in the same circumstances would do exactly the same thing, according to reports from TMZ.

-The source revealed that Cardi’s physical aggression stemmed from comments that Nicki had been making in the media in regard’s to Cardi’s family and relationship with the rapper Offset, comments that Cardi felt had crossed the line and forced her to react in order to defend her daughter Kulture’s honor.
+The source revealed that Cardi’s physical aggression stemmed from comments that Nicki had been making in the media in regards to Cardi’s family and relationship with the rapper Offset, comments that Cardi felt had crossed the line and forced her to react in order to defend her daughter Kulture’s honor.
 Cardi did just that, throwing her stiletto shoe at Minaj and setting off a massive brawl between the pair’s entourages.

 In response to comments from Nicki that Cardi needed an intervention after her antics, Cardi had to laugh at that statement, referring to Nicki’s latest antics where she seems to incite problems with other rappers and entertainers simply out of a need for attention and media coverage.
 As for Nicki’s denial that she has ever spoken ill of Cardi’s daughter?
 Well, the source says Cardi knows that is just another lie from Minaj.